 Supermarkets and some buffet style eateries also serve a lot of these dishes in single portions to take home for just a few euros.

-Patitsio is comprised of ground meat (beef or lamb), lines of penne pasta and just like moussaka, it is topped with that delicious bechamel sauce.
-If you order this dish at a restaurant, it is typically served piping hot in an adorable single portion ceramic dish.
+The dish consists of ground meat (beef or lamb), lines of penne pasta and delicious bechamel sauce.
+If you order this dish at a restaurant, it is typically served piping hot in an adorable single-portion ceramic dish.

-Dolmas are served hot and often stuffed with pine nuts, herbs and cooked rice.
-Varieties of Dolmas are also served around the Middle East and Soviet Countries, but they all have their unique blends and tastes.
+Dolmas are served hot and are often stuffed with pine nuts, herbs and cooked rice.
+Vegetarian versions are often available.

 Food and family are two of the most important things in Greek culture.
 The Greeks will sit down and enjoy meals together as the rule, not the exception.

-There will be no microwaveable chicken tikka masala eaten by the TV in Greece.
-Sunday is a special day and a common dish that is enjoyed is lamb kleftiko – slow cooked roasted lamb prepared with garlic, lemon, and herbs, and served with seasoned potatoes.
+Slow-cooked roasted lamb is prepared with garlic, lemon, and herbs.
+The dish is then served with seasoned potatoes.
 The lamb is so tender that it seemingly falls away from the bone.

 Lavraki (Sea Bass)

 Grilled fish is very popular in Greek cuisine, especially on the islands.
-Afterall, the close proximity to the Aegean and Mediterranean seas means that there is no shortage of fresh catches.
+This is not surprising.
+The county’s close proximity to the Aegean and Mediterranean seas means that there is no shortage of fresh catches.

 Lavraki can be ordered at seafood restaurants on the islands, and coastal areas of mainland Greece.
 The fish is grilled and marinated, creating a tender, buttery texture.

 Stifado (Greek beef stew) can be ordered in a lot of traditional restaurants and tavernas.
-This Greek food dish provides a glimpse into wonderful home cooking prepared by a Greek yiayia (grandmother).
+This Greek food dish provides a glimpse into wonderful home cooking prepared by a Greek yiayia.

-Thanks to the way that it is marinated and cooked in a hearty tomato broth, the beef that you find in stifado is tender, juicy, and simply melts in your mouth.
+The beef is marinated overnight and cooked in a hearty tomato broth.
+This cooking method makes the beef tender and juicy.
+The meat simply melts in your mouth.
 Onions, vinegar, wine, and spices are added to stifado to create a dish that is bursting with flavour.

-Kritharaki, also known as “orzo” is a type of short pasta that resembles rice.
+Kritharaki is a type of short pasta that resembles rice.
+It is also known as “orzo”.

 What to Eat in Greece:

-No meal is complete without a dessert and fortunately, there are plenty of sweet treats to be found and enjoyed in the islands and the mainland of Greece.
-Travelling here you never have to wonder about what to eat in Greece dessert-wise.
+No meal is complete without a dessert.
+Fortunately, there are plenty of sweet treats to be found and enjoyed in the islands and the mainland of Greece.
+Many restaurants in Athens will serve you a complimentary dessert after your main course.

 Loukoumades are the Greek answer to the doughnut.
-Instead of being circle shaped with holes in the middle though, loukoumades have a kind of dumpling style appearance.
+They have a kind of dumpling-style appearance instead of being circle shaped with holes in the middle.

 Better still, loukoumades are often stuffed and topped with sweet fillings.
 Individual portions of loukoumades come in boxes of between 12-16 pieces.
 Typically you will choose a filling sauce for the inside, and a topping sauce to cover.